d-sch/d-sch.github.io/content/posts/enable-multiple-r2dcb-connection-factories.md

 {.blockqoute}

 The refactoring from JDBC to R2DBC for the first database connection was done easily:
-- adding the r2dbc config to the application.yaml file
+- adding the R2DBC config to the application.yaml file
 - create repository interface for entity class
-- getting the `DatabaseClient` for the connection
+- Adding the `@EnableR2dbcRepositories` annotation to the application class
 - using the default repository methods for lookup by id
-- adding `@query` annotations with SQL code
+- adding `@query` annotations using complex SQL queries

-But after that there was a big questionmark how to add a second connection.
+But after that there was a big question mark how to add a second connection.

 This information is not available in the Spring Boot documentation.
 You have to go to the Spring Data R2DBC documentation.